book.rymcg.tech

 hostname

 Each code block is intended to be run as a whole (don’t copy individual lines).
-Click the copy button in the top right corner of any code block — like the blue block above — to copy the whole thing to your clipboard.
+Click the copy button in the top right corner of any code block — like the one above — to copy the whole thing to your clipboard.

 Paste the copied command block into your terminal, edit it as necessary, and then press Enter to run it.